rubyunworks/confection/README.md

 ## Instruction

-There are two ways to define configurations --as a `config` entry in the master configuration file or a separate file in a project's `task` directory.

-For the former, create a file in you project called `Confile`.
+To get started, create a file in you project called `Confile`.
 The file can have any name that matches the glob `{.,}confile{.rb,}` case insensitive.
 In this file add configuration blocks by name.
 For example, let's demonstrate how we could use this to configure Rake tasks.